Quantum asymmetry and noisy multi-mode interferometry

-and quantifies both the asymmetry of the state $\rho$ and its phase sensitivity.
+and quantifies both the asymmetry of the state $\mathcal{E}(\rho)$ and its phase sensitivity.
+Details on the calculation are in~\cite{sm}.

 As expected, the QFI is a monotonically increasing function of $\eta$.
 However, for any value of $\eta$ and $q$ it is a \emph{decreasing} function of $\kappa$.
-This means that more dephasing in the degenerate subspace gives higher sensitivity to the imprinted phase $\theta$, despite the state becoming in some sense noisier---decreasing $\kappa$ from $1$ (no dephasing) to a value $\kappa \geq 0$ always decreases its purity $\Tr \rho^2.$ While this result appears counter-intuitive, we stress that it does not violate any monotonicity property, since, according to~\eqref{eq:CPconds}, a channel which only reduces $\kappa$ while preserving $\eta$ ($\eta=1$ and $\kappa<1$) is not physical and thus cannot be understood as ``added noise''.
-Interestingly, the state that maximizes the QFI as $\max_{ \ket{\psi_0} }\mathcal{F}_\theta\left(\mathcal{E}( |\psi_0 \rangle ) \right)=8 \eta^2 \left(\kappa-2 \sqrt{2} \sqrt{\kappa+1}+3\right)/(\kappa-1)^2$ is obtained for $q=q_{\text{opt}}=1/\left( \sqrt{2/(\kappa+1)} + 1 \right)$ and hence, apart from the $\kappa=1$ case, does not correspond to a balanced superposition.
-Qualitatively analogous results are be observed if the relative entropy of asymmetry~\cite{Aberg2006,Vaccaro2008,Gour2009,Hall2012} is considered instead of the QFI.
-However, the simplest and in some sense the most intuitive measure, i.e, the sum of the trace norm of the modes of asymmetry~\cite{Marvian2014a}, does not depend on $\kappa$ and hence would not reveal the effect.
+This means that more dephasing in the degenerate subspace gives higher sensitivity to the imprinted phase $\theta$, despite the state becoming in some sense noisier---decreasing $\kappa$ from $1$ (no dephasing) to a value $\kappa \geq 0$ always decreases its purity $\Tr \rho^2$.
+While this result appears counter-intuitive, we stress that it does not violate the monotonicity property of the QFI.
+According to~\eqref{eq:CPconds}, a channel with $\eta=1$ and $\kappa<1$ is not physical.
+Thus, it is not possible to see the two decoherence effects parametrized by $\eta$ and $\kappa$ as the action of separate channels.